JamesNZL/notion-assignment-import/README.md

 12. Once you have finished saving assignments, click the `Export to Notion` button to export to your Notion database.

-## macOS Instructions
+## Safari Instructions

 > **DISCLAIMER:** This is an unsigned extension that is not installed through the Apple App Store.
-> This means that you **will not** receive automatic updates, and you must repeat the below installation steps if you wish to update your extension.
+> This means that you **will not receive automatic updates**, and you must repeat the below installation steps if you wish to update your extension.
-> This may change in a future extension update.
+> This may change in a future update.
 > To be notified of new releases, join the [Discord server](https://discord.gg/k2jjmmVPeK).

 1. Download the latest [`notion-assignment-import-safari_latest.zip`](releases/safari/notion-assignment-import-safari_latest.zip) archive from [`releases/safari`](releases/safari/).